SolarLune/ebitick/readme.md

 func (game *Game) Update() error {

-    // We have the TimerSystem update once per game tick, and that's it. game.TimerSystem.Update()
+    // We have the TimerSystem update by one once per game tick, and that's it. game.TimerSystem.Update(1)

     return nil